jsigao/interval_specific_phylodynamic_models_supparchive/tutorial/tutorial.md

 ## Interval-Specific Discrete-Geographic Model Tutorial

-This tutorial describes how to specify an interval-specific discrete-geographic model (described in ['Gao et al., 2021'](https://www.medrxiv.org/content/10.1101/2021.12.02.21267221v1)) in a BEAST XML file.
+This tutorial describes how to specify an interval-specific discrete-geographic phylodynamic model (described in ['Gao et al., 2021'](https://www.medrxiv.org/content/10.1101/2021.12.02.21267221v1)) in a BEAST XML file.
 This model extends the ['epoch model'](http://beast.community/epoch_models) (interval-specific relative dispersal rates; Bielejec et al., 2014) and ['time dependent rate model'](http://beast.community/time_dependent_rate_model) (interval-specific average dispersal rate; Membrebe et al., 2019) to allow both the relative and average dispersal rates to vary independently across pre-defined time intervals.

 Inferences and simulations under this interval-specific model depend on extensions that came after the latest stable release of BEAST (1.10.4); we provide a third-party BEAST jar file [here](https://github.com/jsigao/interval_specific_phylodynamic_models_supparchive/blob/master/program/beast.jar) that is currently required to use this model.